 Chi Sigma Iota (CSI) is the National Honor Society for counseling students.
-The GWU Rho Theta chapter is one of the oldest and most active and is a great way for students to get to know other students and alumni of their program, as well as participate in a wide range of extra-curricular professional development experiences.
+The GWU Rho Theta chapter is one of the oldest and most active and is a great way for students to get to know other students and alumni of their program, as well as participate in a wide range of extracurricular professional development experiences.
 Membership information is available in the Counseling Department Office (Room 314).

 10. How long specifically will the program take to complete and are there any options to lengthen/shorten it?

-Students who enroll in the on-campus programs full-time will take 3 classes per semester including summer, and have a program plan intended to be completed in 8 semesters.
+Students who enroll in the on-campus programs full-time will take 3 classes per semester including summer and have a program plan intended to be completed in 8 semesters.
 There is not a 'faster' completion option.
 For students needing to attend part-time, the on-campus part-time program is an 11-semester program whereby students enroll in only 2 courses a semester, including summer.
 There is not a 'slower' option that the part-time sequence.
 Please note that the part-time sequence only admits in the fall.
+A student admitted to a full-time program may decide to drop to part-time; however, the converse is not true because the curriculum sequence would not be offered in a timely fashion.